 - Scotch tape - To tape your patterns together

-- Variety of Cotton Fabrics that measure at least 5"x5" (a selection of 4-8 pieces)
+- Variety of Quilter's Cotton Fabric scraps that measure at least 5"x5" (a selection of 4-8 pieces)

 - Piece of Quilt Batting or Fleece that measures at least 10"x10"

 - If you'd like to turn your patchwork into a pillow, you'll need a handful of Polyfil Stuffing